jonathanbp/HarvestGoogleCalendar/README.md

 Which, when run, will create Harvest entries in with the given task + project corresponding to all events which contain "Breakfast" or "breakfast" in the title (summary) and a location which contains "Tiffany".

 ## Changelog

+### 0.0.8

+ * Date of Harvest entry is now linked with event (start)data and updates when updating event
+ * Harvest entry notes now include start + end of event

 ### 0.0.7